Overview

 Bronto automatically parses the attributes in your log data for common log formats (e.g., json, syslog, apache, java gc, etc.).
 For uncommon unstructured or custom log formats, Bronto will parse the attributes in your log data according to the following specification for key-value pairs: A key value pair consists of a key, followed by a separator, and then a value:- A

-for the attribute named key[1].
+<key>is any sequence of: the alphanumeric characters, “_”, “.”, “$”, and “@”.
+Other characters are not allowed unless they are escaped using quotation marks, e.g.,"key[1]"for the attribute named key[1].
 Additionally, a key must have at least one non-numeric character. - A

-is the character ”=” or ”:”.
+<separator>is the character ”=” or ”:”.
 It can be preceded and/or followed by a space. - A

-is any sequence of: the alphanumeric characters, ”-”, _”, ”.”, ”$”, and ”@”.
-Quotation marks can be used to escape values with special characters, e.g.,key="hello world"
+<value>is any sequence of: the alphanumeric characters, ”-”, _”, ”.”, ”$”, and ”@”.
+Quotation marks can be used to escape values with special characters, e.g.,key="hello world"for the value “hello world”.

 - The

-attribute has the value2025-07-15T14:32:18Z
+timestampattribute has the value2025-07-15T14:32:18Z - The

-attribute has the valueINFO
+levelattribute has the valueINFO - The

-attribute has the valueauth-service
+serviceattribute has the valueauth-service - The

-attribute has the value98675
+userIdattribute has the value98675 - The

-attribute has the value192.168.12.45
+ipattribute has the value192.168.12.45 - The

-attribute has the valuelogin
+actionattribute has the valuelogin

 Top Key Sampling